rinavillaruz/kubernetes-mysql-single-pod-pvc/README.md

 # Single Kubernetes MYSQL pod with Load Balancer, Persistent Volume and Persistent Volume Claim running on Minikube

-This repository contains YAML configurations to deploy a **MYSQL Single Pod with Load Balancer, PV, PVC using Minikube**.
+This repository contains YAML configurations to deploy a **Single Kubernetes MYSQL pod with Load Balancer, Persistent Volume and Persistent Volume Claim running on Minikube**.

 ## 🛠️ Features
 - **Load Balancer**